-Diane D. Rodriguez, Grief Educator, Bereavement Coach & Consultant, Writer & Speaker.
+Diane Diaz, Grief Educator, Consultant, Author & Speaker.

 I’ve spent the last 40 plus years becoming a grief expert.
 I have been surrounded by death, dying and bereavement all of my life.
 My first death experience was at the age of 4.